SymbolOfFlight/productlens-blog/src/pages/blog/2019-12-05-product-marketing-for-e-commerce.md

 # **Atoms & Bits**

-Most of the thought leaders in the product marketing space comes from companies like [Drift](https://www.drift.com/), [Hubspot](https://www.hubspot.com/) and [Intercom](https://www.intercom.com/), all great companies, but their content skews very much towards Software-as-a-service (SaaS) businesses.
+Most of the thought leaders in the product marketing space comes from companies like [Drift](https://www.drift.com/), [Hubspot](https://www.hubspot.com/) and [Intercom](https://www.intercom.com/), that give an amazing examples of how Product Marketers should get started.

+All great companies, **BUT** their content skews very much towards Software-as-a-service (SaaS) businesses.

 ## **Why is Product Marketing for E-commerce so different?**